ihincks/nv-meas-code/README.md

 ## Requirements

 Both Mathematica and Python are used.
-They are used independently -- Mathematica for derivations, calculations, and corresponding plots; Python for analysing the experimental data.
+They are used independently -- Mathematica for derivations, calculations, and corresponding plots; Python for analysing the experimental data and corresponding plots and table.

 #### Mathematica

 File extensions `.nb` are to be run with _Wolfram Mathematica 11_ (though earlier and later versions will likely work too).
-As this is paid proprietary software, we have also made the notebooks available in the `.cdf` format where they can be viewed, but not run, using the [Wolfram CDF Player](1).
+As this is paid software, we have also made the notebooks available in the `.cdf` format where they can be viewed, but not run, using the free [Wolfram CDF Player](1).

 The following third party packages are required when running with _Mathematica_: